mbeddr/mps-platform-docs/src/doc/docs/mps_internal/intellij_sdk/jcef.md

 - java
 ---

 Start with the page [JCEF - Java Chromium Embedded Framework](https://plugins.jetbrains.com/docs/intellij/jcef.html) of the IntelliJ platform plugin SDK.

 JCEF should work with MPS 2021.1.4 and higher.
-Although it was introduced in IntelliJ IDEA 2020.1 it might not work in older MPS versions because of classloading issues.
-The browser itself (`JBCefBrowser`) can be embedded in the MPS editor with a Java Swing component cell.
+Although introduced in IntelliJ IDEA 2020.1, it might not work in older MPS versions because of classloading issues.
+You can embed The browser (`JBCefBrowser`) in the MPS editor with a Java Swing component cell.
 For simple use cases, it is enough to call `browser.loadHTML` to load some HTML code.
 The content can be created by Java or by calling the MPS generator or [TextGen](http://localhost:8000/mps-platform-docs/aspects/textgen).